otrw/technical-notes/configs/docker-env-example.md

-Dcker environment file.
+Docker environment file.
 A place for common and predefined variables to be used in conjuntion with the `docker-compose.yml`

-General rule of thumb would be to add `.env` to `.gitignore` and commit an example file, i.e. `env-example` as the `.env` can contain sensitive data (passwords for example).
+General rule of thumb would be to add `.env` to `.gitignore` and commit an example file, i.e. `env-example` as the `.env` can contain sensitive data.
 The `env-example` could be copied to `.env` for editing / use.

 ```bash
 # Docker .env example